-For those who can’t make it to Philly — or just want to make the best Philly steak sandwich ever — here’s an authentic Philly cheesesteak recipe that takes you step by step and covers all the ingredients, from fried onions to the right cheese and more.
+For those who can’t make it to Philly — or just want to make the best Philly steak sandwich ever — here’s an authentic Philly cheesesteak recipe that takes you step by step and covers everything, from fried onions to the right cheese and more.

 When Were Cheesesteaks Invented?